SoundMind: RL-Incentivized Logic Reasoning for Audio-Language Models: Conclusion

 \section{Conclusion}

-We introduce \textbf{SoundMind}, a novel rule-based reinforcement learning framework that empowers large-scale audio-language models with advanced logical reasoning capabilities across both audio and textual modalities.
-To enable such training, we build the \textbf{Audio Logical Reasoning} (ALR) dataset, a dual-modality benchmark comprising 6,446 high-quality samples annotated with chain-of-thought reasoning in both audio and text forms.
-Experimental results demonstrate that our method significantly improves performance and establishes new state-of-the-art results on the ALR benchmark, consistently outperforming strong baselines across three reasoning settings: text-to-audio, audio-to-text, and audio-to-audio.
-We hope this work can serve as a foundation for future research in logic-oriented large-scale audio-language modeling and in reinforcement-driven multimodal reasoning.
+We introduce SoundMind-RL, a novel rule-based reinforcement learning framework that empowers large-scale audio-language models with advanced logical reasoning capabilities across both audio and textual modalities.
+To support such training, we construct SoundMind, a dataset for the task of audio logical reasoning, containing 6,446 carefully curated audio–text pairs, each annotated with modality-specific chain-of-thought reasoning.
+Experimental results demonstrate that our method significantly improves performance and establishes state-of-the-art results on the SoundMind benchmark, consistently outperforming strong baselines across three reasoning settings: text-to-audio, audio-to-text, and audio-to-audio.
+We hope this work provides a useful resource and framework for advancing research in reasoning-oriented audio–language modeling and reinforcement-based multimodal learning.